Need Assistance? 01384 442752 (UK)

 How Many Different Animals are there?

 There are thousands of species.
 This course will help you to understand the way they all fit into the grand scheme of things.
 There is a "system" to how animals are classified, and a key to understanding animals is to learn how they fit into that grand scheme.
-Mammals are the most complicated of all animals, and they are grouped into a relatively small number of groups, including: Marsupials, Ungulates, Carnivores, Rodents, Lagamorphs and others.
+Mammals are the most complicated of all animals, and they are grouped into a relatively small number of groups, including: Marsupials, Ungulates, Carnivores, Rodents, Lagomorphs and others.

-Lagamorphs are a significant group.
+Lagomorphs are a significant group.
 You may not be familiar with the term, but you will know animals in this group.
 They include rabbits, hares and pikas.

-The taxonomic family "Leporidae" are Lagamorphs.
+The taxonomic family "Leporidae" are Lagomorphs.

 This family includes over 50 rabbit and hare species within 11 genera.
 They can occupy a vast range of habitats including the arctic, deserts, grasslands, forests, swamps and alpine areas.
 All have short tails with long ears and legs.
 The soles of their feet are furred to assist with traction when running.
 They have excellent hearing and good night vision with their large eyes.
 Although physically similar, rabbits and hares differ in many ways.
 Rabbits generally build nests and give birth to dependent young whereas Hares will make shallow depressions to give birth and the young are quite independent, being able to run a few hours after birth.